FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/pre-processing-tools/Pre-Processing Tools.rst

 ========================

 The Pre-Processing Tools is a set of tools designed to modify Digital Elevation Models (DEMs) for various applications.
 These tools provide efficient pre-processing solutions for removing artificial barriers such as dams, bridges, and levees, allowing users to create more realistic and valuable terrain representations.

-To date, the only available tool is the Dam Removal.
+.. note:: To date, the only available tool is the Dam Removal.
           Bridge & Levee removal tools are expected in future updates.

 Dam removal
 ------------

 The Dam Removal Tool is a specialized utility designed to process Digital Elevation Models (DEMs) and remove the representation of dams or artificial barriers within the elevation data.

 1. Click on Dam area.